marknic/RaspberryPiraeus/src/3-worker/ReadMe.md

 | kub-worker-03 | Ready  | worker | 27h | v1.15.3 |

-9. ### On the master, execute the kubectl label command to define the new node as a worker kubectl label node kub-worker-01 node-role.kubernetes.io/worker=worker # only change: 'kub-worker-01' should be your host name of the node
+9. ### On the master, execute the kubectl label command to define the new node as a worker kubectl label node kub-worker-01 node-role.kubernetes.io/worker=worker # only change: 'kub-worker-01' should be your host name of the node.
+There is a script within the 2-master folder called "" that will automatically label the workers.